 For current undergraduate students, an optimal route to earning the MSCSE degree is through the Department's Integrated B.S. + M.S. program.
 Students may apply to this program at any time after completion of the fall semester of their junior year.
-The application process requires a one-page statement of intent, which should summarize a desired area of concentration for the M.S. studies, and list one or more names of CSE faculty members with whom the student has discussed M.S. project or thesis supervision.
-Applicants to the integrated B.S. + M.S. program do not need to submit GRE scores, or pay an application fee.
-Admission to integrated B.S. + M.S. program requires an undergraduate GPA of 3.25 or greater, and the identification one or more faculty members willing to supervise their M.S. project or thesis.
+The application process requires a one- page statement of intent, which should summarize a desired area of concentration for the M.S. studies, and list one or more names of CSE faculty members with whom the student has discussed requires an undergraduate GPA of 3.25 or greater, and the identification one or more faculty members willing to supervise their M.S. project or thesis.